-The European Digital Innovation Hubs (EDIHs) will be established as part of the European Commission’s Digital Europe Programme to shape digital transformation over the 2021-2027 programming period.
-The programme is aimed at deploying new technologies and cybersecurity solutions; creating more high-performance computers; increasing advanced digital skills and assuring the widespread adoption of e-government tools by public administrations to improve public services.
+Four new European Digital Innovation Hubs (EDIHs) are being established in Ireland as part of the European Commission’s Digital Europe Programme to shape digital transformation over the 2021-2027 programming period.
+The programme is aimed at deploying new technologies and cybersecurity solutions; creating more high-performance computers; increasing advanced digital skills and assuring the widespread adoption of eGovernment tools by public administrations to improve public services.

-The proposed network of EDIHs will support digital transformation in SMEs and public sector organisations by encouraging the adoption of the latest advances in the three key technologies of Cybersecurity, Artificial Intelligence and High-Performance Computing.
-EDIHs will serve as “one-stop-shops” with a research performing organisation at the core, providing access to technical expertise and experimentation, as well as innovation services, and the training and skills development necessary for successful digital transformation.
+The four EDIHs will serve as 'one-stop shops' with a research performing organisation at the core, providing access to technical expertise and experimentation, as well as innovation services, and the training and skills development necessary for successful digital transformation.

 The Department of Enterprise, Trade and Employment, through Enterprise Ireland, is leading on the EDIH programme for Ireland.
-It is expected that the first Irish EDIHs will be operational in late 2022.
+Three of the Irish EDIHs are now operational, with the fourth coming on stream later in 2023.

 - CeADAR led by Ireland’s Enterprise Ireland/IDA Technology Centre in Applied Data Analytics and Machine Intelligence based in UCD, aims to focus on supporting AI transformation in SMEs and public service organisations

 - Data2Sustain led by Atlantic Technological University Sligo, aims to increase the transformation capacity of SMEs in the Northern and Western Region with a focus on circular economy, operations and sustainability areas

 - ENTIRE led by Tyndall National Institute Cork, will help SMEs and start-ups to become more competitive in their business/production processes using digital technologies such as IoT and sensors